biomchen/id-fusulinids/README.md

-## A module for identifying fusulinids using CNN
+### A jupyter notebook for identifying fusulinids using CNN